 In case you haven’t heard, men’s grooming is in.
 Gone are the days of the slovenly bachelor.
 In the last few years, home-grooming brands like Dollar Shave Club and MANSCAPED have seen explosive popularity.
 Meanwhile, ads from countless brands are making men’s morning routines more than socially acceptable — they’re downright hip.

-According to Forbes, the men’s grooming industry is projected to be worth $26 billion by 2020.
+According to Statista, the men’s grooming industry is projected to be worth $81.2 billion globally by 2024.
 What does this mean for the salon industry?

 The barber shop is back — and with a few modern twists.
 From creative shop layouts to booze-infused waiting areas, creative salon owners are changing the barber shop game.

-Want to get a cut of these up-and-coming barber shop trends by opening your own modern barber shop?
-Here are five tips for opening (or upgrading) your very own modern barber shop.
+Want to get a cut of these up-and-coming barber shop or men’s salon?
+Here are seven tips for opening (or upgrading) your very own modern barber shop.

 When it comes to creative barber shop setups, The Black Rabbit Barbershop in Brooklyn is a great example: their back wall is a showroom space for a local leatherworker, which adds an artistic (and dare we say ultra-manly) vibe to their shop.

 Collaborating with local artisans, food and drink suppliers, and artists not only creates a unique atmosphere, it also fosters local connections that can help both you and your partners thrive.
 This could mean anything from hiring a local artist to paint a mural for your shop, to stocking your mini-fridge with complimentary, locally brewed beers.